 When you hire a bike you are also given a city map with simple instructions on how to navigate your way around, highlighting all the local tourist hot spots.
 You also get a lock, a bottle of water and the option of a helmet.
 I suggest that you take the offer of the helmet even though it is not a legal requirement like in other parts of the world….you just never know.

-After a quick run down from one of the friendly bike mechanics we jumped on our hybrid bikes and set off down the road on our little adventure.
+After a quick rundown from one of the friendly bike mechanics we jumped on our hybrid bikes and set off down the road on our little adventure.
 The traffic along the waterfront was a little intimidating for Lisette at first but she soon realized that we were not in Asia and cars do give way to bikes and pedestrians.

 Along the waterfront at Fisherman’s Wharf, there are plenty of seafood restaurants and touristy shops but we were surprised at the number of antique shops.
-Not quite sure why such a tourist-packed area would cater for this niche but hey it was interesting to see.
+Not quite sure why such a tourist-packed area would cater to this niche but hey it was interesting to see.
 Our first stop was Ghirardelli Square, home of the famous chocolatier.
 This place was great and we tasted a few samples before getting back on the road.

 From here we rode along the dedicated bike track which would take us all the way along the waterfront past Fort Mason and the Marina to our next stop the Exploratorium.
 We decided not to venture inside the science museum at this time but had a look around the beautifully kept gardens and massive dome.